Floorp-Projects/Floorp/xpcom/docs/stringguide.rst

 previously-obtained span, raw pointer or length.

 Once you are done writing, call ``Finish()``.
-It takes two arguments: the new logical length of the string (which must not exceed the capacity retuned by the ``Length()`` method of the handle) and a boolean indicating whether it's OK to attempt to reallocate a smaller buffer in case a smaller mozjemalloc bucket could accommodate the new logical length.
+It takes two arguments: the new logical length of the string (which must not exceed the capacity returned by the ``Length()`` method of the handle) and a boolean indicating whether it's OK to attempt to reallocate a smaller buffer in case a smaller mozjemalloc bucket could accommodate the new logical length.